 CK LIP's Chatham-Kent Welcome Network, an expanding network of businesses and organizations that commit to welcoming newcomers and helping them to access settlement services, is an example of this widespread local support.

 "Chatham-Kent has always been a warm and welcoming community to live in.
 This recognition from the Federal government is a great testament to the character and vibrancy of our community," says Councillor Trevor Thompson.

 Tracy Callaghan, Executive Director of local settlement service provider, Adult Language and Learning, and CK LIP Co-Chair adds, "The support shown by our community and by Immigration, Refugees and Citizenship Canada for the work being done to welcome and help newcomers settle is incredible.
 We look forward to continuing this work and building partnerships to support future newcomer arrivals."

-Many community groups throughout Chatham-Kent have begun the process of privately sponsoring refugees, and some have already welcomed sponsored families to the community.
+Many community groups throughout Chatham-Kent have been actively involved in privately sponsoring refugees and helping new families settle into the community.
 More information on private sponsorship of refugees can be found here.